szczyglis-dev/py-gpt/docs/source/modes.rst

 .. code-block:: ini

-   Settings / Agent (autonomous) / Sub-mode to use
+   Settings -> Agents and experts -> Autonomous -> Sub-mode for agents

 Default mode is: ``Chat``.